Bart Hobijn

 I am not only a scholar of technology adoption.
 I am also a proponent of the

-adoption of technology in the classroom and the adoption of alternative education
+adoption of technology in the classroom and the use of innovative educational tools

-ready for the workplace.
-My classes for PhD students also focused on the more
+policy issues.
+My classes for PhD students also focused on the more practical side

-practical side of the research process.
-This was to get students out of the mindset
+of the research process.
+This was to get students out of the mindset of reading

-of reading and doing homework into the practice of trial-and-error that is crucial for
+and doing homework and into the practice of trial-and-error that is crucial for doing

 Awards